UT-Security/libwebp-sandboxing/benchmarking/README.md

   }
 }
 ```
-It also incorporates the dependent functions VP8LoadNewBytes and VP8LoadFinalBytes and chooses some defaults around `BIT_SIZE`.s
+It also incorporates the dependent functions VP8LoadNewBytes and VP8LoadFinalBytes and chooses some defaults around `BIT_SIZE`.

 ### WABT Changes